dvajs/dva/docs/guide/develop-complex-spa.md

 Here, ContainerB and ContainerC are subordinates of ContainerA, and their logical structure is the same, but the difference is different.
 We can let them connect to the same model separately.
 Note that at this time, the modification of the model will affect both views at the same time, because the model is directly stored in the state as the key in the state, there is actually only one instance.

-## Dynamically expanding the model
+## Dynamically Expanding the Model

-In the previous section, we mentioned that models can be categorized for sharing in several views, but business requirements are more variable, and we are likely to encounter this situation again:
+In the previous section, we mentioned that models can be shared in several views, but business requirements are more variable, and we are likely to encounter this situation again:

 `Several business views look the same, and there are a few differences in the model.

 In this case, if we let them reuse the same model, but doing so is a challenge for maintenance.
 It is possible to change one of them and affect others.
-Therefore, in this case, it may be expected Extend the model.
+Therefore, in this case, it may be better to extend the model.

 The so-called extension is usually to do a few things: